ethrlrnr/pc-toolbox/README.md

 ```

 **pc-policy-enabled-CSV-export(with-RQL).py**
-- Grab the list of enabled polices (non-custom)
+- Grab the list of enabled polices
 - Use a second JSON response to "saved search" API to map RQLs to policies.
+- Use a third JSON response to "recent search" API to map RQLs to policies.
+- Map all and output dataframe to a CSV.

 Example:
 ```